-AHAT 5312 Introduction to Therapeutic Excercise & Strength Training (3:2:3,F) This course includes study of the fundamental principles of therapeutic exercise and contemporary strength training and conditioning.
+HPAT 5312 Introduction to Therapeutic Excercise & Strength Training (3:2:3,F) This course includes study of the fundamental principles of therapeutic exercise and contemporary strength training and conditioning.
 Includes analysis of the conceptual, theoretical, and technical considerations of assessing, designing, and implementing rehabilitation, strength training, and conditioning program.
 Additionally, the application of contemporary periodization concepts and methods of athletic and functional assessment will also be addressed.
-ISBN: 978-0-7360-5803-2; ISBN: 978-07-7360-7127
+ISBN: 918-1-4925-0162-6; 978-07-7360-7127

-AHAT 5320 Introduction to Clinical Education (3:1:6,F) This course is an introduction to basic skills necessary to practice as an athletic training student.
+HPAT 5320 Introduction to Clinical Education (3:1:6,F) This course is an introduction to basic skills necessary to practice as an athletic training student.
 The main concepts to be covered include medical terminology, basic documentation, blood-borne pathogens training, first responder responsibilities, CPR/first-aid techniques, taping techniques, safe modality application and identification of common general medical conditions.
 Hands on surface anatomy with palpation labs are utilized.
-ISBN: 978-1455758302; ISBN: 978-0-7817-7550-2
+ISBN: 978-0-0802-2647-7; 978-1-4557-7267-4

-AHAT 5322 Athletic Training Administration (3:3:0,F) This course discusses planning, coordinating, and supervising all administrative components of an Athletic Training program.
+HPAT 5322 Athletic Training Administration (3:3:0,F) This course discusses planning, coordinating, and supervising all administrative components of an Athletic Training program.
 Coverage includes theories and concepts in the management of sports healthcare delivery systems, facilities, equipment, and financial resources.
 ISBN: 978-0-07360-7738-5

-AHAT 5323 Management & Identification of General Medical Conditions (3:2:3,F) Study of the etiology, pathology, and clinical manifestations of common illnesses, infectious diseases, and dermatological conditions in athletic populations.
-ISBN: 978-1-61711-091-7 evaluation, assessment and management of musculoskeletal conditions 978-1437716030; ISBN: 978-0-323-03989-5
+HPAT 5323 Management & Identification of General Medical Conditions (3:2:3,F) Study of the etiology, pathology, and clinical manifestations of common illnesses, infectious diseases, and dermatological conditions in athletic populations.
+ISBN: 978-1-61711-091-7

-AHAT 5324 Lower Extremity Evaluation (3:2:3,F) Theory, principles, clinical applications and literature review associated with athletic training evaluation, assessment and management of musculoskeletal conditions within the lower extremity.
-ISBN: 978-0-8036-3918-8; ISBN: 978-1437716030; ISBN: 978-0-323-03989-5
+HPAT 5324 Lower Extremity Evaluation (3:2:3,F) Theory, principles, clinical applications and literature review associated with athletic training evaluation, assessment and management of musculoskeletal conditions within the lower extremity.
+ISBN: 978-1437716030; 978-0-07-174405-8

-AHAT 5401 Upper Extremity Evaluation (4:3:3,F) Theory, principles, literature review and clinical applications associated with athletic training
+HPAT 5401 Upper Extremity Evaluation (4:3:3,F) Theory, principles, literature review and clinical applications associated with athletic training evaluation, assessment and management of musculo-skeletal conditions ISBN: 978-1437716030; 978-0-07-174405-8

-AHAT 5500 Human Anatomy (5:3:6,F) Integrated study of gross human anatomy embodying gross morphology and coordinating with development and histological aspects of the bofy.
-Included is regional dissection with emphasis on integumnetary, musculoskeletal, nervous, circulator and respiratory systems.
-ISBN: 978-1-45111-945-9; ISBN: 978-1-6040-67453 or ISBN: 978-1-4557-0418-7
+HPAT 5500 Human Anatomy (5:3:6,F) Integrated study of gross human anatomy embodying gross morphology and coordinating with development and histological aspects of the body.
+Included is regional dissection with emphasis on integumentary, musculoskeletal, nervous, circulator and respiratory systems.
+ISBN: 978-1-45111-945-9; 978-1-6040-67453 or 978-1-4557-0418-7

-Master of Occupational Therapy
+Master of Occupational Therapy (OT)